-How to Make Your Bed Like a Decorator
+How to Make Your Bed Beautifully in Southern Style

-- Invest in quality linens: The first layer of the bed is the most important layer, and that's a perfect set of sheets.
+The first layer of the bed is the most important layer, and that's a perfect set of sheets.
 You don't have to buy the most expensive set of sheets on the linen aisle, of course, but a quality set of sheets will look the best for the longest time.
 Plus, items you use every day are always worth investing in.
-Find some of our home editor's top recommendations here.

 With these designer-and editor-approved tips, your bed will look pulled together with minimal effort.